PolusAI/microjson/docs/index.md

     - `"URI"`: A string with the image URI, e.g. “./image_1.tif"

-    An Image MUST also have a geometry object (as its “geometry” member) of type “Rectangle”, indicating the shape of the image.
+    An Image MUST also have a geometry object (as its “geometry” member) of type "Polygon", subtype “Rectangle”, indicating the shape of the image.
+An Image MAY have the following additional key-value pairs in its “properties” object:
+    - `"correction"`: A list of coordinates indicating the relative correction of the image, e.g. `[1, 2]` indicating a correction of 1 units in the x direction and 2 units in the y direction, with units as defined by the coordinate system.
+If the coordinate system is not defined, the units are pixels.

 ### FeatureCollection Object